PranayKr/Self-Driving-Car-Projects/WriteUp_Report.md

 ### Prediction Results on Random New Images
 ### Random Images Used
 ![random_images](https://user-images.githubusercontent.com/25223180/53285415-2fe20e00-3786-11e9-8840-960226f1b38c.PNG)
-The first image might be difficult to classify because ...
+The first image might be difficult to classify because of low lighting conditions in the image , whereas the second image is a bit warped in prespective .

+Taking into consideration all these miscellaneous conditions in which the model would have to correctly classify a traffic sign data augmnentation and normalization techniques were used

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).